rtol/FUND-Global/README.md

 FUND is the Climate Framework for Uncertainty, Negotiation and Distribution

-To run only CO2 type CO2alone
+To run only CO2, type CO2alone
-To run all greenhouse gaes type GHGalone
+To run all greenhouse gases, type GHGalone
+To run gases and climate, type Climatealone

+June 13: Added CFC11, CFC12, sulphur aerosols, air temperature, ocean temperature

 June 10: Added methane, nitrous oxide and sulphur hexafluoride